What is the State of MO Workforce Survey?

 How was feedback provided for the development of this program?

-The Division of Personnel hosted several statewide focus groups to hear directly from our team members on what can be done to build trust, transparency, and better communicate about the program.
+The Division of Personnel hosted several statewide focus groups to hear directly from our team members about what can be done to build trust, transparency, and better communicate about the program.
 Human resource and operational excellence professionals also provided feedback and insights.

 How is the data being used to create change within the departments?